IMpcuong/dot/awesome-git/README.md

 git commit --amend --no-edit
 ```

+- NOTE:

+> - After you `commit --amend --no-edit` -> then you don't want to `push` the update hash of amended commit
+> -> you can using `pull --amend` first -> then you don't have to `push -f` in your next push session.

 5. `git push`:

 - Using this shortcut instead of forcing to push the latest commit: